GiavannaFranklin/Portfolio/final-project-part-two.md

 ## Interview script

+I want to get feedback for the outline of content for a project I am doing that will be included on a webpage.
+It should take 10-15 minutes to complete.

 1. Can you tell me what this is about?
 Goal: To see if they understand the content and what it is about.
 2. Is there anything confusing or that you would like clarification on?
 Goal: To see if there was anything unclear in particular that I might need to change.
 3. Is there anything notable or insightful that you gained from this?
 Goal: To see what parts worked best.